nddao/IBM-Db2-zOS-samples/README.md

 	1. Since GLW uses a predefined storage group GLWG01, you could use the sample JCL GLW.SGLWCFG(CRTSG) to define one for your environment.

-	1. The GLW workload uses a WLM for stored procedures and a WLMU for Utility, so you should update the member SGLWCFG(GLWPARM0), and all members in GLW.SGLWSRCC if you plan to use C stored procesures, all member in SGLWSRCN if you plan to use Native stored procedures to use the correct WLM.
+	1. The GLW workload uses a WLM for stored procedures and a WLMU for Utility, so you should update the member SGLWCFG(GLWPARM0) to use the correct WLMs.

 	1. By default, the workload uses schema GLWSAMP, so if you plan to use a different schema then please replace GLWSAMP by your new schema name for:

-		* GLW.SGLWCFG/SGLSAMP: members GLWBUILD, GLWDDL, GLWDROP, GLWLDALL, GLWPARM0, and GLWRUN.
+		* SGLWCFG/SGLSAMP: members GLWBUILD, GLWDDL, GLWDROP, GLWLDALL, GLWPARM0, and GLWRUN.

 		* All members in GLW.SGLWSRCC, GLW.SGLWSRCN, and GLW.SGLWTABD.

-	1. We might add REXX script to replace a string by another string for all members in a PDS dataset later.
+		* We provide a REXX script SGLWEXEC(STRREPL) to replace a string by another string for all members in a PDS dataset later.
+The JCL SGLWCFG(STREPLAC) is an example to replace old string by new string in all members in dataset DB2DRDA.GLW.SGLWWSRCN

 1. ### Steps to build and run the GLW workload

 	1. #### Build database

 		After customizing the common parameters in SGLWCFG(GLWPARM0) and SGLWCFG(GLWDDL), you can customize SGLWCFG(GLWBUILD) to build database for the GLW workload on your environment.
+The original authors documented the parameters very well in the SGLWSAMP(README).
+		The original README file and SGLWEXEC(GLWRUN) are good source to understand all parameters and variables to customize the GLW workload.
 		You need to correct STEPLIB, SYSEXEC, GLWPARM, DB2SSID, SCHEMA, DBASENME , and SQLID before submitting GLWBUILD job.
 You should see message "Database was successfully built" if there is no error.

-		You could modify and use sample JCL SGLWCFG(GLWTBSEL) to get the row count of major tables of the GLW.
+		You could modify and use sample JCL SGLWCFG(GLWTBSEL) to get the row count of major tables of the GLW to validate the BUILD procedures.
 If row count is 0, then tables have not been loaded.
-This could be the set up of SYSPROC.DSNUTILU is not correct.
+This could be the SYSPROC.DSNUTILU has not been set up correctly or your environment does not have SYSPROC.DSNUTILU set up.
 		In this case, you could customize JCL SGLWCFG(GLWLDALL) and SGLWCFG(GLWRSTAT) to load data then perform RUNSTATS.

 		If you need to remove all objects created for the GLW workload, please customize and use SGLWCFG(GLWDROP).